tqtezos/minter-sdk/packages/minter-contracts/ligo/src/fixed_price_sale/README.md

    some specified address.
 *  `confirm_admin` - If set_admin entrypoint was successfully run, the `pending_admin` set by the admin in that step calls this entrypoint to confirm themself as admin.
 *  `pause` - pause/unpause the contract.
 When the contract is paused any entrypoint other than these 3 admin entrypoints will fail with `PAUSED`.

+Any call to these entrypoints will fail with `NOT_AN_ADMIN` if admin capabilites are enabled, and will fail with `NO_ADMIN_CAPABILITIES_CONFIGURED` if the contract was not originated with admin capabilites.

 <a name="allowlisted-extension"></a>
 ## Allowlisted extension